ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 All agents within the OSTIS Technology are divided into two classes: platform-independent, i.e. implemented only by means of SC-code, and platform-dependent, implemented by means of sc-machine API.
 This sc-machine presents a powerful, but simple API for developing and maintaining platform-dependent agents in C++.

 All agents react to the occurrence of events in sc-memory (sc-events).
 That is, an agent is called implicitly when an sc-event occurs, for which type this agent is already subscribed.
 Knowledge about which sc-event will cause this agent to be called (awakening of this agent) is called primary initiation condition.
 Upon awakening, the agent checks for the presence of its full initiation condition.
-If the full initiation condition is successfully checked, the agent initiates an action of some class and starts interpreting it with a agent program.
+If the full initiation condition is successfully checked, the agent initiates an action of some class and starts performing it with a agent program.
 After executing its program, the agent can check if there is a result.

 ## **What does agent specification represent?**

-All knowledge about an agent: *primary initiation condition*, *class of actions* it can interpret, *initiation condition*, and *result condition*, are part of **agent's specification**.
+All knowledge about an agent: *primary initiation condition*, *class of actions* it can perform, *initiation condition*, and *result condition*, are part of **agent's specification**.
 This specification can be represented either in a knowledge base, using SC-code, or programly, using sc-machine API.

 Let's describe specification for abstract sc-agent of counting power of specified set in SCs-code and SCg-code.
 An abstract sc-agent is a class of functionally equivalent agents, different instances of which can be implemented in different ways.
 Each abstract sc-agent has a specification corresponding to it.